 7. PICK THE BEST TEAMMATES TO HAVE ON THE GROUND

 Content Marketing World is a two-day sprint, so it’s important to make the most of everyone’s time while keeping the team fresh.
 We sent a large team this year, and everyone played an integral part in making our presence a success.
 Not only did we send sales people, we sent experts from our strategy, editorial, and pre-sales team.
-Our sales team was able to leverage these experts when potential clients requested in-depth details about their areas of expertise, or when our booth became flooded with attendees wanting to know more about Welcome.
+Our sales team was able to leverage these experts when potential clients requested in-depth details about their areas of expertise, or when our booth became flooded with attendees wanting to know more about Content Marketing Platform.

 We generated a booth-manning schedule for our team.
 This allowed for a balanced schedule of selling and education.
 During “down” time our team was encouraged to attend the sessions and learn from industry experts at the conference.